rubenfapaza/raXL-Stat/README.md

 ## Installation
 1. **Download**:
    - Visit [https://ruben-apaza.blogspot.com/p/raxl-stat.html](https://ruben-apaza.blogspot.com/p/raxl-stat.html) or the GitHub repository.
-   - Download the `raXL_Stat_v0.5.zip` file.
+   - Download the `raXL_Stat_v0.5.2.zip` file.
    - ![file xll raXL Stat 32-64 bit](https://github.com/user-attachments/assets/2c42288c-f518-4e30-9fed-2538be254dc7)

 2. **Installation**:
    - The add-in does not require installation; simply open the `.xll` add-in and run it.

      ![raXL Stat Unable xll](https://github.com/user-attachments/assets/77cbd7c6-4aa4-4ee8-a9af-cb6768ca7f68)
+	- Optional unlock:
+		- Locate the add-in file \texttt{.xll}, right-click on it,
+		- Go to Properties…,
+		- Check the box 'Unlock',
+		- Click on OK.
 3. **Verification**:
-   - A "raXL Stat" tab will appear in the toolbar, or functions will be available by typing `=ra.` in a cell.
+   - A **raXL Stat** tab will appear in the toolbar, or functions will be available by typing `=ra.` in a cell.

 ## License and Activation
 - **License Verification**: Use `=ra.raXLStat.License()` with the provided password (e.g., associated with Universidad Mayor de San Andrés, UMSA).